 If you can deliver key information with a video, image, or other visual medium instead of writing out walls of text – do that.
 Like this:

-Credit, Hubspot
+Credit, HubSpot

 Users are more likely to engage with content that’s supported by some kind of visual storytelling.
 Nothing I might write about the effectiveness of using video in content would be half as meaningful as the chart above.
 So, any copy I add would only distract you, my audience, or miss your attention entirely.